-Sometimes, saving money, eating healthier, and living more naturally can become very overwhelming and seem like too much to do all at once.
-So then it can become discouraging.
+Sometimes, handling money, eating healthier, and living more naturally can become very overwhelming and seem like too much to do all at once.
+So then, it can become discouraging.
 Most people wonder how in the world I do all that.
 First, I didn’t do it all at once.
-Because I am self-taught in these areas, my focus is to share the simplest ways I know how to do things.
+Because I am self-taught in many of these areas, my focus is to share the simplest ways I know how to do things.
 But, I am still – and always – learning.

-Maybe you’ve considered giving up on your faith, your health, or your finances, but I’m here to tell you that there’s hope.
-Although I’m self-taught and still very much learning as I go, I will be sharing my expertise in some areas as well as the lessons and trials I faced in other areas.
+Maybe you’ve considered giving up on your faith, your health, or your finances.
+I’m here to tell you that there’s hope.
+Although I’m self-taught in many areas, I will be sharing my expertise in some areas as well as the lessons and trials I faced in other areas.
 Through much research, trial, and error, I have overcome a ton of obstacles in my life, paired with God’s grace and blessings.